ChildsplayOSU/bogl/Tutorials/GettingStarted.md

 There are 2 main areas of focus.

-The white screen on the left is **Editor**, this is where you can type in your code to run.
+The white screen on the left is **editor**, this is where you can type in your code to run.

-The black screen on the right is the **Command Prompt**.
-This is where you can run your spiel programs, checking the results of your code.
+The black screen on the right is the **REPL** (pronounced reh-pull).
+REPL stands for read-evaluate-prrint loop.
+It repeats the process of reading the command you entered (an **expression**), evaluating it, and displaying the result.
+This is where you can run your spiel programs, and check the results of your code.
 You can also get feedback for errors and issues.
 When you start a game, you will be able to interact with it from this screen as well.

-In the current iteration there is a Save/Load button at the top with a text field.
-You will need to first save your program before you can run it in the **Command Prompt**.
+You must have a valid program in the editor to be able to enter and run code in the REPL.
+Any updates you make in the editor on the left will be reflected in the REPL expression you enter afterwards.
 [Next, let's talk about your first Spiel program.](Intro)